Applying for Direct Loans

 To take out a Direct Loan, you must complete a Master Promissory Note (MPN).
 The MPN will be provided either by your school or the Department.
 You can complete the MPN online at the StudentLoans.gov website.
 The MPN is a legal document in which you promise to repay your loan(s) and any accrued interest and fees to the Department.
 It also explains the terms and conditions of your loan(s).

-To complete an MPN online, you will be required to use your Department of Education-issued PIN.
-If you do not have a PIN, you may request one from the official PIN site.
-A parent borrower must also request a PIN number from the PIN site to use when completing a PLUS MPN.
+To complete an MPN online, you will be required to use your Department of Education-issued FSA ID.
+If you do not have an FSA ID, you may create one on StudentLoans.gov.
+A parent borrower must also have an FSA ID when completing a PLUS MPN.